The Public-Private Partnership Law Review: Taiwan

 - termination for causes attributable to the private entity; and

-- termination for causes not attributable to the private entity, such as force majeure events or changes in circumstances, termination for a reason attributable to the authority in charge, or termination due to changes of government policies
+- termination for causes not attributable to the private entity, such as force majeure events or changes in circumstances, termination for a reason attributable to the authority in charge or termination due to changes of government policies.

 For each termination cause, the effects on the termination will be stipulated in the concession agreement.

-Before Paragraph 1, Article 29 of the PPIP Act was amended in 2015, if a project could not be fully self-financed, the authority in charge can subsidise the loan interest or invest in the project.
+Before Paragraph 1, Article 29 of the PPIP Act was amended in 2015, if a project could not be fully self-financed, the authority in charge could subsidise the loan interest or invest in the project.
 However, shadow tolls under the private finance initiative module in the United Kingdom were consulted in the drafting of the 2015 amendment, and the above subsidy was replaced by the following alternative: if a private entity cannot fully self-finance its investment in an infrastructure project, even if other incentives under the PPIP Act are applicable, the authority in charge may, for the amount of the shortfall, subsidise the part of the interest on the loan needed by the private entity or grant a subsidy, depending on whether the private entity reaches the key performance indicators stipulated in the concession agreement.
 This system provides motivation for enhancing operational performance.
-The reason for the amendment provides that it is in the public interest for government agencies to be supportive, yet if subsidies were given improperly, they would lead to rampant speculation and cause inefficiency of the projects.
-Therefore, the private entities can be better motivated if the subsidies are contingent upon their operational performance.
+The reason for the amendment provides that it is in the public interest for government agencies to be supportive, yet if subsidies were given improperly, they would lead to rampant speculation and cause inefficiency of projects.
+Therefore, private entities can be better motivated if the subsidies are contingent upon their operational performance.

 The dispute resolution mechanisms include mediation, arbitration and litigation.
-But since Article 48-1 of the PPIP Act indicates that the concession agreement of every PPP project shall prescribe the formation of a mediation committee for contract dispute resolution and may require that disputes be submitted to arbitration if mediation fails, more and more disputes that arise from PPP projects can be resolved by mediation before the parties bring the dispute to arbitration or litigation.
+However, since Article 48-1 of the PPIP Act indicates that the concession agreement of every PPP project shall prescribe the formation of a mediation committee for contract dispute resolution and may require that disputes be submitted to arbitration if mediation fails, more and more disputes that arise from PPP projects can be resolved by mediation before the parties bring a dispute to arbitration or litigation.

 In addition, disputes in PPP projects usually revolve around financial conditions, and if one party is not satisfied by the financial conditions, it will propose adjustments.
-In the past, it was usually the private entities that initiated such adjustment; however, in recent years, the government has initiated such adjustments to adjust the royalties.
+In the past, it was usually private entities that initiated such adjustment; however, in recent years, the government has initiated such adjustments to adjust the royalties.

 In recent years, compared with local projects, major national projects have been rare.
 To boost the number of PPP projects, the government has developed more sophisticated standard operating procedures in different kinds of projects, and the types of projects open for PPPs are broader and more contemporary.
 Both central and local governments fully support and promote PPP projects, and foreign investment is especially welcome.
-We believe that in the coming year, the Taiwanese government will establish an even more conducive environment for the PPP scheme.
+We believe that in the coming year, the government will establish an even more conducive environment for the country's PPP scheme.

 1 Pauline Wang is a partner and Yung-Ching Huang is a senior associate at Lee and Li.